Mitchy1993/dndcloud/content/Worlds/z. FOTW/House Rules.md

 	- Once per combat you may deny your turn priority and insert yourself farther down in the round where desired
 	- You may never increase your priority, only decrease it.
 13. **[[Player Veto]]**
+14. Upon death players may allow their character to die or come back as a revenant with a goal, approved by the DM, and upon completion the character is impossible to revive.